mesosphere/mesos-dns/CONTRIBUTING.md

 - Once comments and revisions on the implementation wind down, one or preferably two reviewers must add LGTM comments to the pull request.
   There must be consensus across reviewers before merging.
-- Upon merge, all git commits should represent meaningful milestones or units of work.
+- Upon merge, all git commits must represent meaningful milestones or units of work.
 Use commits to add clarity to the development and review process.
+  In addition, changes to vendored files must be grouped into a single commit.